 FBA does the heavy lifting

-As a seller, the only thing you are responsible with Amazon FBA is procuring your own products and sending them to your nearest fulfilment centre.
+As a seller, the only thing you are responsible with Amazon FBA is procuring your own products and sending them to your nearest fulfillment centre.
 From there on out, Amazon takes over the entire process of ensuring your product reaches your customers at a lucrative price at a lightening fast pace.
 For the FBA fee, you own an entire network of Amazon agents working tirelessly for you.

 Reaching a record number of customers

 Every month, 2.64 billion customers visit Amazon in search for products.
-Amazon has spent the last 25 years building a reputation that is unparalleled in the online shopping industry and has achieved success other ecommerce platforms can only dream of achieving.
+Amazon has spent the last 25 years building a reputation that is unparalleled in the online shopping industry and has achieved success other eCommerce platforms can only dream of achieving.
 And you get to reach all these customers by paying a nominal fee every month.

 Shipping experience that your competitors cannot match